 Getting started with veneers

 The best candidates for porcelain veneers have one or more issues that make them unhappy with their smile.
 To make sure veneers are an option, your dentist will examine you for:

 - The overall health of your gums

 - Overly large fillings

 - Teeth grinding habit i.e. bruxism

 Yes, there are alternatives to dental veneers.
 The closest substitute to this dental treatment happens to be a composite resin which is a tooth-colored filling substance used to make dental veneers.
 Dental crowns can also solve the same dental problems as veneers but the latter gives you more natural-looking and lasting results.

 Aesthetics of dental veneers

 Veneers are aesthetically pleasing.
 They are designed to mimic the natural tooth; especially the porcelain veneers.
 Tooth preparation for veneers is conservative.
-However, perfection and fitment of the veneers will depend on the dentist and the technique as used.
+However, the perfection and fitment of the veneers will depend on the dentist and the technique used.